parthenon-hpc-lab/parthenon/doc/sphinx/src/boundary_communication.rst

   ``MetaData::FillGhost`` fields in a simulation, we need to be able to interpret coalesced messages that that contain a subset of fields.
 Most of what is needed for this is implemented in ``GetBndIdsOnDevice``.
-- Currently, there is a ``Compare`` method in ``CoalescedBuffer`` that is just for debugging.
-It should compare the received coalesced messages to the variable-boundary buffer messages, but using it requires some hacks in the code to send both types of buffers.
 - The coalesced buffers are sparse aware and approximately allocate the amount of space required to store the *allocated* fields.
 This means the size of the buffers can change dynamically between steps.
 Currently, we allocate twice as much memory as is required to store the allocated